topbitdu/unidom-inventory/ROADMAP.md

 ## v0.6
 1. Inventory Item Variance model & migration
 2. Improve the As Inventory Item concern to add the #variances association

+## v0.7
+1. Improve the Inventory Item Variance model to add the .adjust! method
+2. Improve the As Inventory Item concern to add the #is_adjusted! method